-Is there anyone alive today who is not looking for a place of rest, peace, tranquility and freedom from undo anxiety and stress.
-I think it is safe to say that we long for such a place; in the Old Testament this idea was represented as the Promised land for the chosen people.
-But let me ask, is there a promised land for the church of Jesus Christ – his body?
-Before we answer that question let us look at the template for our faith.
-I am referring to Abraham whom Paul calls the “father of our faith”.
-I like to think of the patriarch’s fatherhood as an early example of the way in which our lives should be animated with the same spirit by which he lived or simply stated we are infused by the same spirit which governed his life.
+Is there anyone alive today who is not looking for a place of rest, peace, tranquility, freedom from undo anxiety and stress.
+I think it is safe to say that we long for such a place.
+In the Old Testament this idea was represented as the Promised land for the chosen people.
+But what about today, is there a promised land for the church of Jesus Christ – his body?

 “Today, if you hear his voice,